-As a Single Squad, the Corporal is capable of generating and spending CP during combat following the same rules as the Squad Leader (See 4.7).
-However, generating a CP doesn't prevent the Corporal to be Activated for a Fire or Melee in the same Combat Round.
+As a Single Squad, the Corporal is capable of generating and spending CP during combat following the same rules as the Squad Leader using the Command Skill (See 4.7).
+However, generating a CP doesn't prevent the Corporal from being Activated in the same Combat Round.
 During the Node Resolution, the Corporal can generate CP only if the two Groups are separated.